paulczar/paulczar.github.io-source/content/page/resume.md

 * Recognized the need for a unified SRE Operations Platform to support growth and built SiteController ([cuttle](https://github.com/IBM/cuttle)) and architected and built it, later forming and leading a team to maintain and develop it further.

-* Successfully led the effort to make Blue Box OpenStack installable in customer data centers with no Internet access utilizing SiteController and overhauling large parts or Ursula.
+* Successfully led the effort to make Blue Box OpenStack installable in customer data centers with no Internet access utilizing SiteController and overhauling large parts of Ursula.

 ### Rackspace